Bring Your Own Theatre Productions, Incorporated

 ● Recording attendance and participation in shows, special events, and company-wide meetings.

-● Coordinating distribution and collection of talent contracts and waivers. (ie: Code of Conduct, Talent Release) for monthly and special productions
+● Coordinating distribution and collection of talent contracts and waivers (ie: Code of Conduct, Talent Release) for monthly and special productions with the Production Manager.

 ● Management of day to day operations of the company, including communication infrastructure, file management, documentation, inventory, and database of the company